raaj747/LibraryManagementSystem/README.md

 The system provides **JWT-based authentication** and **role-based authorization** for Admin, Librarian, and Member users.
 It uses **MySQL** for persistent data storage and **Spring Data JPA / Hibernate** for database management.

-Swagger / OpenAPI is also integrated for easy **API documentation and testing**.
+Swagger is also integrated for easy **API documentation and testing**.

 ---